-Blake's pouch cyst is a cystic appearing structure that represents posterior ballooning of the inferior medullary velum into the cisterna magna, below and posterior to the vermis that communicates with open fourth ventricle.
-It is caused by a failure of regression of Blake's pouch secondary to the non perforation of the foramen of Magendie 4,5.
+Blake's pouch cyst is a cystic appearing structure that represents posterior ballooning of the inferior medullary velum into the cisterna magna, below and posterior to the vermis that communicates with an open fourth ventricle.
+It is caused by a failure of regression of Blake's pouch secondary to the non-perforation of the foramen of Magendie 4,5.

 It is a rare and underdiagnosed entity 4.